-Consultation
+7. Consultation

-This statement has been compiled as a result of consultation and collaboration with representatives of Palladium's regional business units for Asia Pacific, Europe, Middle East and Africa and the Americas; Palladium's Chief Diversity Officer, the Americas Regional Equity, Diversity & Inclusion Lead, the Asia Pacific Regional Safeguarding Lead, and the APAC Contracts and Compliance team.
-Prior to review and approval by the Board of Palladium, this statement was considered and reviewed by Palladium's Executive Officer, and an APAC Regional Business Unit Leader.
+This statement has been compiled in consultation and collaboration with representatives of Palladium's regional business units for Asia Pacific, Europe, Middle East and Africa and the Americas; Palladium's Global Senior Director of Ethics, Risk and Compliance, the Asia Pacific Regional Safeguarding Lead, and the APAC Contracts and Compliance team.
+Prior to review and approval by the Board of Palladium, this statement was considered and reviewed by Palladium's Executive Officer and the APAC Managing Director.

-Approval
+8. Approval

-This statement was approved by the board of Palladium Holdings Pty Ltd on 5 March 2024.
+This statement was approved by the board of Palladium Holdings Pty Ltd on 19 December 2024.